puduk/Intermediate-School-System-OOP/README.md

 ## 🧩 Features

 ### 🔐 Account System
-- Auto-generated username and PIN
+- User-generated username and PIN
 - Login screen with credential verification
 - Each user has their own `.txt` file to store data